-When you are in the spectrum selection mode (with the append mode disabled), it will be possible to select graphically (by checking the blue circle) which of the plots must be replaced when you select a spectrum in a chromatogram.
+When you are in the spectrum selection mode (with the append mode disabled), you can choose graphically (by checking the blue circle ) which of the plots must be replaced when you select a spectrum in a chromatogram.
 The selection target can be also done from the MS Browser, just by selecting the applicable MS and clicking on the 'selection' button .